Taking a Break at Cosmic Noon: Continuum-selected Low-mass Galaxies Require Long Burst Cycles: Acknowledgments

 A.M. acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. 2039656.
 A.M. thanks Helena Treiber for helpful discussions.
 Support for this work was provided by The Brinson Foundation through a Brinson Prize Fellowship grant.

 This work is based in part on observations made with the NASA/ESA/CSA James Webb Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 Financial support for programs JWST-GO-1837, JWST-GO-2561, JWST-GO-4111, and JWST-GO-6405 is gratefully acknowledged and is provided by NASA through grants from the Space Telescope Science Institute, which is operated by the Associations of Universities for Research in Astronomy, Incorporated, under NASA contract NAS 5-03127.
 These observations are associated with programs JWST-GO-2561, JWST-ERS-1324, JWST-DD-2756, JWST-GO-4111, HST-GO-11689, HST-GO-13386, HST-GO/DD-13495, HST-GO-13389, HST-GO-15117, and HST-GO/DD-17231.
+Some of the data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via \dataset[10.17909/grtw-hr67]{https:///doi.org/10.17909/grtw-hr67}.
 Some of the data products presented herein were retrieved from the Dawn JWST Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center, which is funded by the Danish National Research Foundation under grant No. 140.

 \textit{Facilities}: JWST (NIRCam and NIRSpec), HST (WFC3 and ACS)

 \textit{Software}: \texttt{NumPy} \citep[\url{https://numpy.org},][]{Harris2020}, \texttt{Astropy} \citep[\url{https://astropy.org},][]{Astropy2013, Astropy2018, Astropy2022}, \texttt{Matplotlib} \citep[\url{https://matplotlib.org},][]{Hunter2007}, \texttt{SciPy} \citep[\url{https://scipy.org},][]{Virtanen2020}.